danog/MadelineProtoDocs/docs/docs/DOCKER.md

 docker compose up --pull always -d
 ```

-You can now access your PHP code @ `https://example.com`
+You can now access your PHP code @ `https://example.com`.

+You can also add containers for mariadb, postgres or redis as [described here &raquo;](#databases-on-docker).

 Use `docker compose logs` to view webserver logs and `docker compose ps` to view the status of your webserver.

-Run `docker compose restart` every time you change your code to reload changes.
+Run `docker compose restart php-fpm` every time you change your code to reload changes.

 If you want to test locally without obtaining a certificate for a domain, replace `example.com` with `http://localhost:80` in the Caddyfile.